Heineken sells its Russia operations for 1 euro

 Heineken's sale covers all of its assets in Russia, including seven breweries.
 The company said that Arnest has guaranteed the employment of Heineken's 1,800 local staff for three years.

 Heineken brand beer was removed from the Russian market last year.
-One of its other major brands, Amstel, will be phased out within 6 months, the company said.
+One of its other major brands, Amstel, will be phased out within six months, the company said.

 The brewery isn't the only company to swallow big losses from bowing out of the Russian market.
 Last year, McDonalds said it expected to lose more than $1 billion to divest its Russia business.